Russian Poems in Translation

 Boris Pasternak

-In one of the poems included at the end of "Doctor Zhivago," Mr. Pasternak speaks through the voice of Hamlet in a poem of that title.
+In one of the poems included at the end of "Doctor Zhivago," Pasternak speaks through the voice of Hamlet in a poem of that title.
 The words might well have served as the poet's epitaph.
 (NYTimes Obituary)

 Alexander Pushkin